East Surrey - Peer Support

 Support from peers can help you with your health and wellbeing.
 We run day and evening groups where you can meet others living with HIV, share information and ideas for living well, and have a chat and some fun!
 As well as relaxed drop-ins, activities include:

 - themed sessions with speakers on topics such as managing medication and its side effects, safe sex, eating on a budget, understanding benefit changes, confidence building

-- fundraising for social activities
+- monthly social activities